opnfv/netready/docs/requirements/use_cases/georedundancy_cells.rst

 The functionality behind the API depends on the underlying network providers (SDN controllers) and the networking setup.
-(For example OpenDaylight has an API to add new BGP neighbour.)
+(For example OpenDaylight has an API to add new BGP neighbor.)

 OpenStack Neutron should provide an abstracted API for this functionality what calls the underlying SDN controllers API.

-Derrived Requirements
+Derived Requirements
 ~~~~~~~~~~~~~~~~~~~~~
    - Possibility to define a remote and a local endpoint
    - As in case of cells the nova-api service is shared it should be possible